From exceptional collections to motivic decompositions via noncommutative motives: Examples of full exceptional collections

 \subsection{Toric varieties}

 Let $X$ be a projective toric variety with at most quotient singularities and $B$ an invariant $\bbQ$-divisor whose coefficients belong to the set $\{\frac{r-1}{r}; r \in \bbZ_{>0}\}$.
-In these general cases, Kawamata~\cite{Kawamata} constructed a full exceptional collection on the bounded derived category $\cD^b(\cX)$ of the stack $\cX$ associated to the pair $(X,B)$.
-By Theorem~\ref{thm:main} we conclude then that the Chow motive $M(\cX)_\bbQ$ decomposes into a direct sum of tensor powers of the Lefschetz motive.
+A full exceptional collection on the bounded derived category $\cD^b(\cX)$ of the stack $\cX$ associated to the pair $(X,B)$ was constructed by Kawamata in \cite{Kawamata}.